anoopmundathan/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project - Solution

-## Part 1 Solution: Optimize PageSpeed Insights score for index.html
+### Part 1 Solution: Optimize PageSpeed Insights score for index.html
 Following optimisation methods are applied to reduce CRP.
 Build tool [gulp](http://gulpjs.com/) is used for this purpose.

 #### Minimize Number of Bytes
-1.Minify index.html using [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin/) plugin.
+* Minify index.html using [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin/) plugin.

-2.Uglify JS using [gulp-uglify](https://www.npmjs.com/package/gulp-uglify/) plugin.
+* Uglify JS using [gulp-uglify](https://www.npmjs.com/package/gulp-uglify/) plugin.

-3.Optimised images using [imagemin](https://www.npmjs.com/package/imagemin) plugin.
+* Optimised images using [imagemin](https://www.npmjs.com/package/imagemin) plugin.

 #### Minimize the use of rendering block resources (CSS)
-1.Minify and Inline CSS using [critical](https://github.com/addyosmani/critical/) plugin.
+* Minify and Inline CSS using [critical](https://github.com/addyosmani/critical/) plugin.

-2.Media Queries on [link] tag to unblock rendering in print.css
+* Media Queries on [link] tag to unblock rendering in print.css

 #### Minimize use of parser blocking JS
-1.Defer java script execustion using async attribute.
+* Defer java script execustion using async attribute.

-2.Google webfont is loaded asynchronously using JS.
+* Google webfont is loaded asynchronously using JS.

-## Part 2 Solution: Optimize Frames per Second in pizza.html- Improve site scrolling perfo
+### Part 2 Solution: Optimize Frames per Second in pizza.html- Improve site scrolling perfo

 ###Change Pizza Size
 To increase Response time, I have declared new variable newWidth in function changePizzaSizes and hard coded width of small, medium and large Pizzas.
 So when the slider changes I am assaigning newWidth to all random Pizzas according to the newWidth.
 Removed unnessary fuction determineDx.